༄༅། ཤར་པའི་རིག་གཞུང་།

 Traditional Dress

-Traditional Sherpa clothing includes the chuba (long robe), colorful aprons for women, and distinctive hats, often worn during festivals and special occasions.
+Traditional Sherpa clothing includes the chuba (long robe) for men, and Angi, a colorful apron for women, and distinctive hats called Chhiring kyingyap, often worn during festivals and special occasions.

 Cuisine

-Sherpa cuisine features hearty, warming dishes like thukpa (noodle soup), momos (dumplings), and butter tea (po cha), reflecting the high-altitude origins of our ancestors.
+Sherpa cuisine features hearty, warming dishes like Shyakpa (stew), thukpa (noodle soup), Riki-kur (potato pancake), momos (dumplings), and butter tea (su chya), reflecting the high-altitude origins of our ancestors.

 Music & Dance

-Traditional Sherpa music features drums, cymbals, and horns, accompanying vibrant dances performed during festivals and community celebrations.
+Traditional Sherpa music and song features dranyen lute, accompanying vibrant dances performed during festivals and community celebrations.

 Mountain Traditions